 Watch out for fast fashion brands and most popular fashion brands who cash in on the vegan trend, but don’t make sustainable clothing.

-Non Vegan Materials
+Non Vegan Clothing Materials

 Non-vegan materials are prevalent in the fashion industry, but if you know what materials to look out for you can avoid making any mistake purchases.

-Here are the non-vegan materials:
+Here are some popular non-vegan materials:

 There are plenty of incredible vegan-friendly materials that are already being used in fashion, and many more that are emerging month by month!